All about neurones

 Every neurone has an outside coating or wall called a cell or plasma membrane.
 This membrane has an important role in how neurones communicate.

 The neurone has a type of 'control centre' called the cell body.
-This contains the nucleus of the cell (like the cell's 'brain') and helps to make sure the rest of the neurone is working.
+This contains the nucleus of the cell, which is like the cell's 'brain', helping to make sure the rest of the neurone is working.
 This is like the top of the tree trunk.

 Spreading out from the cell body are short branches called dendrites.
 These are the part of the neurone that receives messages from other cells.
 Each dendrite may have many branches, which can look like the big and small branches of the tree.